leommxj/prebuilt-multiarch-bin/README.md

 # prebuilt-multiarch-bin

-prebuilt gdb/gdbserver/bindshell/reverseshell binary for multiple architeture
+prebuilt binaries for multiple architeture

-all binaries are stripped
+all binaries are statically linked and stripped

+## Items

+- gdb
+- socat
+- busybox
+- bind/reverse shell

 ## Bind/Reverse Shell binary

-source code is in the `src` directory. run the bind shell without arguments like `./bind_shell` will listening on the port 3343 and `./bind_shell 6666` will listen on 6666. run the reverse shell binary will connect to 127.0.0.1:3343 , use a hex editor the change cstring cotains the ip/port.
+run the bind shell without arguments like `./bind_shell` will listening on the port 3343 and `./bind_shell 6666` will listen on 6666. run the reverse shell binary will connect to 127.0.0.1:3343 , use a hex editor the change cstring cotains the ip/port.

-## GDB
+## Github Actions

-gdb/gdbserver is in `ARCH/gdb-x.x.x` directory
+the config file for buildroot and github actions' workflow file are in the `src` branch